The Massive Flat Space Limit of Cosmological Correlators: Cosmological Phonon Collider

 \subsection{EFT of inflation and energy scales}

 Single clock inflation can be thought of as a state of matter in which time translation symmetry is spontaneously broken.
-From this perspective, the long-wavelength scalar fluctuation during inflation manifests itself as the Goldstone mode that non-linearly realizes the broken time translation.
+From this perspective, the long-wavelength scalar fluctuation during inflation is the Goldstone mode that non-linearly realizes the broken time translation.
 More specifically, under an arbitrary time diffeomorphism $t\to t-\xi$, the Goldstone field $\pi(t,\bfx)$ transforms as $\pi\to \pi(t-\xi,\bfx)+\xi$.
 In order to construct an effective field for the fluctuations, it is convenient to start from the unitary gauge, defined by $\pi=0$.
 In this gauge, the EFT should be invariant only under the action of spatial diffs.
-As a result, at leading order in derivatives, the EFT building blocks comprise $g^{00}$, the extrinsic curvature of constant time hypersurfaces $K_{\m\nu}$ along with fully covariant quantities constructed out of the Riemann tensor.
+As a result, at leading order in derivatives, the EFT building blocks comprise $g^{00}$, the extrinsic curvature of constant time hypersurfaces $K_{\m\nu}$ as well as fully covariant quantities constructed out of the Riemann tensor.
 The action then takes the following form:

 where, using the background equation of motion, the Lagrangian has been fixed up to terms that are quadratic or higher in perturbations, namely in $\delta g_{00}=1+g_{00}$ and $\delta K_{\mu\nu}=K_{\mu\nu}-a^2 h_{\mu\nu}$ (with $h_{\mu\nu}$ standing for the induced metric on the constant time hypersurfaces).
 To leading order in slow-roll parameters, the model-dependent coefficients $M_i$ and $\bar{M}_i$ can be taken as time independent constants.